jimhigson/oboe.js-dissertation/main/main.md

 state be stored and an increased number of cases be covered per event handler.

-While SAX addresses many of the problems raised in this dissertation, I find the unfriendly developer ergonomics pose too high a barrier to its adoption for all but fringe uses.
+While SAX addresses many of the problems raised in this dissertation, its unfriendly developer ergonomics have presented too high a barrier for adoption in all but fringe uses.

 [^3_Background1]: See
     <http://jackson.codehaus.org/1.0.1/javadoc/org/codehaus/jackson/node/NullNode.html>